earnaud/MetaShARK-v2/README.md

 ### Local installation

-There are two versions of MetaShARK currently available:

-* Stable : this version is either the last version described in the [releases](https://github.com/earnaud/MetaShARK-v2/releases) or one of its subversion which got minor fixes.
-* Dev : this version is the last version released, described later in this file.
-However, it might suffer some bugs.
+!!!
+DEPRECATED !!!

+Refer to the `Dockerization` part for locale production use.
+For dev use, here are some information:

-**If you are using local version, reinstall it regularly !** The dev team will try to push needed fixes once per week during development phase.
+**If you are using local version, reinstall it regularly !**

 All dependencies are described in the DESCRIPTION file.
 You will also need to install the following system libraries, according to you OS: